 SYMiles

-In my Disorders et Reflections series of images, chaotic motifs were transformed by symmetry so as to recreate a space of which the order was just an illusion.
+In my Disorders and Reflections series of images, chaotic motifs were transformed by symmetry so as to recreate a space of which the order was just an illusion.

 The symmetrisation device sometimes prompted to existence, near the central axis, small figures of more or less grimacing elves; those I did try to avoid, because they would jeopardize the perception of the space which was my real purpose.